Kaunas, Lithuania’s second largest city, holds many surprises even for experienced travellers.

 I chose to stay in the Old Town when I first arrived in Kaunas.
 It’s close to many of the main attractions and it’s so pretty over there.

 The Airbnb apartment I stayed in was at a perfect location just around the corner from the Town Hall and a couple of minutes from the Castle.

-2 – Stay near the bus and train stations
+2 – Stay near the bus and train stations in Kaunas

 Just before leaving the city to move on to Vilnius, I got another Airbnb apartment literally across the street from the central bus station.
 The train station is a short walk from there.

 The location is very convenient, especially if you’d like to explore more places in Lithuania, and the apartment is modern and beautifully designed.

 3 – Stay on the main avenue in the new town of Kaunas

 Freedom Avenue (Laisvės alėja) is the main street in the centre of Kaunas.